Mean field games with common noise and degenerate idiosyncratic noise: Introduction

-where the unknowns $(\widetilde u,M)$ and the data $\widetilde a$, $\widetilde H$, and $\widetilde G$ are adapted to a common filtration and $M$ is a martingale. \vs Equations like \eqref{E:hjb} should typically be satisfied by the value function of optimal control problems with random coefficients adapted to a given filtration, as studied by Peng \cite{Pe92}, who proved existence and uniqueness of solutions for smooth data and uniformly elliptic $\widetilde a$.
+Equations like \eqref{E:hjb} should typically be satisfied by the value function of optimal control problems with random coefficients adapted to a given filtration, as studied by Peng \cite{Pe92}, who proved existence and uniqueness of solutions for smooth data and uniformly elliptic $\widetilde a$.
 They can also be studied with the theory of path-dependent viscosity solutions, a notion which involves taking derivatives on the path space; see for instance Qiu \cite{QIU18} and Qiu and Wei \cite{QiuWei}.
 This theory allows for the treatment of more general equations than \eqref{E:hjb}, for example, with non-constant volatility $\beta$, and, other than standard growth and regularity assumptions, few conditions are required for the Hamiltonian.
-However, in our context, in order to study the full system \eqref{e.MFGstochBis}, in particular, the forward FP equation, an understanding of the gradient $D\widetilde u_t$ is required, which is not accessible in the path-dependent theory. \vs
+However, in our context, in order to study the full system \eqref{e.MFGstochBis}, in particular, the forward FP equation, an understanding of the gradient $D\widetilde u_t$ is required, which is not accessible in the path-dependent theory.

 The strategy of \cite{CSmfg} for the case $\widetilde a\equiv 0$ is to adapt the classical approach of Kru\v{z}hkov \cite{Kr60} for forward Hamilton-Jacobi equations (see also Douglis \cite{Do61}, Evans \cite[Section 3.3]{EvBook}, and Fleming \cite{Fl69}), in which solutions are understood in the almost-everywhere sense, and well-posedness is established in the class of functions that are globally semiconcave in the state variable.
-In the setting of \cite{CSmfg}, this means that the equation is understood as a stochastic evolution satisfied for a.e. $x \in \RR^d$, with the martingale $M$ taking values in $L^\oo(\RR^d)$. \vs
+In the setting of \cite{CSmfg}, this means that the equation is understood as a stochastic evolution satisfied for a.e. $x \in \RR^d$, with the martingale $M$ taking values in $L^\oo(\RR^d)$.